code4lib/code-of-conduct/code_of_conduct.md

 If you witness, suspect, or are the target of a violation of the code of conduct, contact a community support volunteer as soon as possible by emailing c4l19-duty-officers@googlegroups.com, or contacting one of the identified  [Community Support Volunteers](css_volunteers.md).

 All complaints will be taken seriously and kept confidential.
 The Community Support Squad has [procedures](procedures.md) that community support volunteers will follow in handling reports.
-Below is a discussion of handling a n incident from the perspective of the reporter.
+Below is a discussion of handling an incident from the perspective of the reporter.

 1. Initial Incident